-The Lead Protection Program is a partnership between the Indiana Housing and Community Development Authority (IHCDA) and the Indiana State Department of Health (ISDH) who are leading the State of Indiana’s effort to remediate lead-based paint hazards in targeted households in the state.
+The Healthy Homes Resource Program (HHP) is a partnership between the Indiana Housing and Community Development Authority (IHCDA) and the Indiana State Department of Health (ISDH) who are leading the State of Indiana’s effort to remediate health and safety hazards in targeted households throughout the state.

 Resources for Homeowners/Renters/Landlords

-Indiana Lead Protection Program offers qualified residents FREE services to help!
-There is no cost, whether you own or rent your home.
+The Healthy Homes Resource Program is available Statewide to income-qualified Hoosiers, and offers qualified residents FREE services to help!
+There is no cost whether you own or rent your home.

-Signs you may have lead in your home include:
+Signs you may have a hazard your home include:

 - You have walls, furniture, or window sills in your home with chipping or peeling paint that was built or created before 1978